thecbloom/recip_arith/README.md

 ## License

 This project is public domain.
+(MIT License)

 ## Acknowledgments